-This cheesecake is as decadent as it looks.
+This sugar free cheesecake is as decadent as it looks.
 If you love cheesecake, you may want to try my chocolate Valentine Mini Cheesecakes or my Low Carb Raspberry Cheesecake Bars.
-I would love to know if you’ve made any of desserts. please leave me a comment below if you have. 😊
+I would love to know if you've made any of my desserts. please leave me a comment below if you have. 😊

 Here are some other delicious low carb desserts you may like:Print

 This creamy keto peanut butter cheesecake is the perfect mix of sweet and salty.
 You will love how just the right amount of peanut butter takes this dessert to a whole new level of deliciousness!!

 - 3 tablespoons Swerve or choice of sugar substitute

 - 4 packages cream cheese (32 oz), room temperature